Becksteinlab/AdKGromacsTutorial/docs/visualization.rst

 `Gromacs documentation`_).

-Keeping our protein in one piece
+Keeping the protein in one piece
 ================================

 If you just look at the output trajectory :file:`md.xtc` in VMD_ then